anonymous4567-creator/Rab10-thesis-analysis/README.md

 # Rab10-thesis-analysis
-R scripts used for analysis of the antidiabetic compound screen
+R scripts and Fiji macros used to analyse the antidiabetic compound screen examining Rab10 phosphorylation in primary basal forebrain neurons.